danielschranz/boot-resource-filter/README.md

 [![Boot](https://img.shields.io/badge/boot-2.6.0-ECC42F.svg?style=flat)](http://boot-clj.com/)
 [![Clojars](https://img.shields.io/badge/clojars-0.1.0-blue.svg?style=flat)](https://clojars.org/....)

-boot-resource-filter
+boot-resource-filter (WIP)
 ==========
 `[schranz/boot-resource-filter "0.1.0"]` (not yet)

 A Boot task allowing you to replace tokens in resource files.
+**Note:** this task is a work in progress and doesn't work yet.

 ### How to test and build